Table of contents

 Hybrid events: Integration with a provider that creates badges for hybrid events simplifies the organization of hybrid events by allowing both onsite and online attendees to register quickly and easily through the same platform.

-Subscriber management: Automated emails and templates help you work more efficiently.
-Before choosing a platform, consider how important email marketing is to you and what permissions and templates you need.
+Attendee management: Automated emails and templates help you work more efficiently.
+Before choosing a platform, think about how important email marketing is to you and what permissions and templates you need.

 Integrations: From a CRM integration to interaction tools, the sky's the limit with some event platforms.
 Some providers offer only a few customization options, while others have an entire team of developers that can help you integrate custom tools with their own professional services.